-For aerial shells, the prefire time is defined to be the lift time of the shell, to avoid accidental inconsistencies.
-The prefire of cakes is defined to be the prefire of the first shot of the cake (details here).
+For aerial shells, the prefire time defines the lift time of the shell if the prefire >= 0.5.
+The prefire of cakes applies to the first shot of the cake (details here).
 If prefire is < 0.5, then it defines the “delay before simulation,” making the launches occur a fraction of a second later than the ignition time.
-Cakes of comets or other ground effects will generally have a prefire of zero, but cakes of shells will have a prefire equal to the lift time of the first shell.
-It is impossible to change the prefire of a cake of aerial shells to any non-zero value without simultaneously changing the lift time of its first effect (zero prefire is a special case, which doesn’t affect the lift times).
-So some people ask, “How can I create a cake of aerial shells with a prefire that I specify without affecting the lift times?”.
+Cakes of comets or other ground effects will generally have a prefire < 0.5, but cakes of shells will generally have a prefire equal to the lift time of the first shell.
+Since changing the prefire of a cake of aerial shells to any value >= 0.5 changes the lift time of its first effect, some people ask, “How can I create a cake of aerial shells with a prefire that I specify without affecting the lift times?”.

-Would prefire = 0 work?
+Would prefire < 0.5 work?
+(EASIEST ANSWER)

 1" 2.0s 10 Shot 1.75 PFT FNR Cake Blue Peony 1.50 LFT